Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

 ## Security
 SECURING...

+## Community Feedback
+6/15/2022: Twitter user @Engarneering suggested removing the historical fact about Babylonian auctions from the Abstract because "I mean, really??"
+This has been taken under advisement and in the meantime, a footnote has been added to the offending sentence.

 ## Terminology
 This section describes common auction terminology for which the reader might not be familiar.
 Even more detailed information, including terminology, history and descriptions of different auction types can be found at https://en.wikipedia.org/wiki/Auction.
 The terms below are a subset of those found at the preceding link.